c4rt0/tradegame.org/README.md

 ERROR:    Error loading ASGI app.
 Could not import module "app".
 ```

-It probably means your database is not running, or you are trying to execute uvicorn server in the incorrect directory.
-Your new MongoDB installation might require super user privelages.
+It probably means your database is not running, or you are trying to execute uvicorn server while (with cmd) beeing in the incorrect directory.
+Your new MongoDB installation might also require super user privelages.

 Try: